 - For the fourth quarter, ending December 31, submit by January 31, 2013.

-How to Submit Form 941 may be submitted electronically using Federal E-file.
+Form 941 may be submitted electronically using Federal E-file.
 You can E-file Form 941 and pay any balance due electronically by using tax preparation software or a tax professional.
+Read more about how to file Form 941.

 How to complete Form 941